 Moreover, he emphasizes the power of clarifying the right problems—identifying shared organizational challenges and then translating these goals into tangible challenges that can be worked on.
 He also shares numerous charts detailing how organizations break down problems into practical challenges, organized by weekly targets.
 (Check out the excellent Two years of hoshin at the Dutch Ministry of Infrastructure for a detailed explication of the nuts and bolts of mindful strategy deployment.)

 And finally, he offers the hopeful message that while HK represents an ambitious and systematic practice, by starting small and practical, thus putting into play a structure where team leaders at the lowest level can immediate spot and address problems, this approach can fuel a broader adoption of these healthy habits.

-LEI Senior Coach Mark Reich is leading Hoshin Kanri Remotely--Aligning and Executing on Your Organizational Objectives, a 9-week learning experience.
+LEI Coach Laura Mottola is leading Hoshin Kanri Remotely – Aligning and Executing on Your Organizational Objectives, a 9-week learning experience.